 As with everything, you want to consult your resource and write the policy, as people cannot play the game correctly if the rules are not defined.

 Again, Compliance touches every area and division of your practice.
-As the PT owner, you must think of this from a top-down approach.
+As the physical therapy owner, you must think of this from a top-down approach.
 And please (PLEASE) consult a professional – there is no excuse for you to be “winging it” on your own.
-You don’t want to gamble with the security of your practice, PT license and freedom – as this is what’s at stake here.
+You don’t want to gamble with the security of your practice, physical therapy license and freedom – as this is what’s at stake here.

 The bottom line: Stay organized.